 The participants in the CTW/ATC 2017 include students, faculty and independent researchers from approximately 12 areas of study and 15 different cultural backgrounds.
-Some of their bios are below, and others will be added in the coming weeks:
+Brief bios are available below.

 Vilde Lid Aavitsland is a ph.d. student in philosophy at DePaul University.
 Her project presented for the CTW/ATC is framed in terms of her Ph.D. proposal entitled “Critical Histories: Benjamin, Arendt, and Foucault,” which explores the necessary relationship between history and critique in the works of these thinkers.
 For the CTW/ATC her project focuses specifically on developing the concept of critical history in the work of Michel Foucault.

 Deborah Achtenberg is currently working on two book projects, one contextualizing Derrida’s thought both philosophically and in the Algerian Jewish cultural context he describes in Monolinguisme and other writings, and the other treating responses, by Levinas, Derrida, Cixous, Memmi and Lévy, to Sartre’s Réflexions sûr la question juive.
 She lives in Nevada where she is a professor of philosophy at the University of Nevada, Reno, and a regular participant in local activism, most recently in support of No DAPL.
 She is author of Essential Vulnerabilities: Plato and Levinas on Relations to the Other (Northwestern 2014).